dialohq/ocaml-grpc/examples/routeguide-tutorial.md

       failwith (Printf.sprintf "GRPC error: %s" (H2.Status.to_string e))
 ```

 As in the simple RPC we pass a single request value.
 However, instead of getting back a single value we get a stream of `Feature`s.
-We use `Lwt_stream.map` to iterate over the stream and decode each into a `Feature.t` and then print out the features when they are all decoded.
-Equally we could have printed the features as they are being decoded inside the `Lwt_stream.map` rather than gathering them all into a List and printing them at the end.
+We use `Seq.map` to iterate over the stream and decode each into a `Feature.t` and then print out the features when they are all decoded.
+Equally we could have printed the features as they are being decoded inside the `Seq.map` rather than gathering them all into a List and printing them at the end.
 Notice that the type signature for `Client.RPC.server_streaming` is similar to `unary` in that we provide an encoded request and provide a handler function to consume the response.

 ### Client-side streaming RPCs